Prandini-Kaio/Prandini-Kaio/README.md

 ---

 # About Me
-I am a **Backend Developer with over 3 years of experience** and a **Computer Science student at PUC Minas (Poços De Caldas)**.
+I am a **Backend Developer with over hard experience** and a **Computer Science student at PUC Minas (Poços De Caldas)**.
 My expertise lies in creating and maintaining robust APIs, managing databases, and designing scalable system architectures.

 ## Technical Skills
 - **Languages:** Java, C#